A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Main complexity results for the SI-SGF

 Algorithm \ref{main-alg} relies on a simple and randomized criterion to determine the output $\xbf^Y$ from the sequence $\{\xbf^k\}$, with the index $Y$ randomly chosen as per a pre-defined discrete distribution.
-On top of that, we may also use an alternative output strategy (AOS) that outputs $\xbf^{k^*}$ where $k^*$ belongs to
+We may also use two alternative output schemes (AOS).
+The first AOS generates $\xbf^{k^*}$ as follows.

-When the above set is not a singleton, we may choose $k^*$ arbitrarily within the set.
+When the above set is not a singleton, $k^*$ is selected arbitrarily from the set.

-The AOS outputs the solution with the smallest in-sample cost calculated on a mini-batch among all the solutions generated from iterations 1 to $K$.
-Our numerical experiments in Section \ref{sec: numerical} shows that the AOS may result in better solution quality in practice than the default randomized output scheme in Algorithm \ref{main-alg}.
+Intuitively, this AOS outputs the solution with the smallest in-sample cost calculated on a mini-batch among all the solutions generated from iterations 1 to $K$.
+Our numerical experiments in Section \ref{sec: numerical} show that the AOS tends to yield better solution quality in practice than the default randomized output scheme in Algorithm \ref{main-alg}.
 The corollary below provides a theoretical guarantee of the AOS's effectiveness.